GooruemOnline/GooruemLauncher/Update Log (Source).md

 - Translated XboxLoginWindow to "Microsoft 계정으로 로그인"
 - Add Pam's HarvestCraft 2 (Food Series) to mods list
 - Update build software to VS Community 2022

-  * up to here = v0.1.3 PreRelease 1
+#### Prerelease 2
+- Update transplanted logo file
+  * Also updated the icon file
+- [Planned] Update bootstraper to 1.18.2-forge-40.1.0
+  * Updating mods are required: this should be talked with the team
 - TBD

+#### TBD
-  + Update resources
+- Update resources
-  + Update mod language files
+- Update mod language files

 ### v0.1.2 PreRelease 2 | Release